topcoderinc/va-kidney-android/README.md

 - USDA NDB API

 ## Testing Account
-- Email: email@email.com
-- Password: demo

-These credentials can be changed from UserData.json file in the assets folder.
+We can register to the app and the data will be stored in the local database.
+We can log in to the app using the registered account.

 ## Configurations